 HPROF snapshots can be created in the following ways:

-utility that allows to connect to running Java process and dump Java heap:
+utility can connect to a running Java process and dump its Java heap:

 Hint: to learn the PID (process identifier) of running JVM, you can use

 The benefit is that memory can be analyzed on demand with no additional configuration of JVM or Java application.
 You can dump memory of any running instance of JVM that supports this feature.

 utility that lets you to connect to a running Java 6 process

 for monitoring and management.